website logo

 Introduction

-In this How To, we'll demonstrate how to automatically transfer Tesla Sentry Mode and Dashcam video clips over WiFi to Storj DCS and make room for more videos the next day.
+In this How To, we'll demonstrate how to automatically transfer Tesla Sentry Mode and Dashcam video clips over WiFi to Storj and make room for more videos the next day.
 We'll use a Raspberry Pi (a small, low cost, low power computer) plugged into the USB port in the dashboard to store the video files.
-When the Tesla pulls into your garage at night, the Raspberry Pi will connect via WiFi and upload all the videos to Storj DCS, then clear off the drive for use the next day.
+When the Tesla pulls into your garage at night, the Raspberry Pi will connect via WiFi and upload all the videos to Storj, then clear off the drive for use the next day.
 This will also work for videos recorded in Track Mode if you have one of the performance models, and you can easily share any of the videos with your friends.

 What you'll need